 - Make sure you have dipping forks for all of your guests.
 Or use long bamboo skewers.

-- If you don't have a fancy electric fondue pot, heat the mixture in a saucepan over medium-low heat on the stovetop.
-Pour it into a crock pot and turn it to low heat for serving.
+- If you don't have an electric fondue pot, heat the mixture in a saucepan over medium-low heat on the stovetop until it's melted and smooth.
+Pour it into a crock pot and turn it to low heat or the warm setting for serving.

 - Cut bread into cubes about 30 minutes to an hour in advance so it will have time to dry slightly.